huaweicloud/terraform-provider-huaweicloud/docs/data-sources/dms_maintainwindow.md

 # huaweicloud_dms_maintainwindow

 Use this data source to get the ID of an available HuaweiCloud dms maintainwindow.
-This is an alternative to `huaweicloud_dms_maintainwindow_v1`

 ## Example Usage